prateek3255/blog/src/blog/mastering-data-fetching-with-react-query-and-next-js.md

 yarn create next-app --typescript
 ```

-Since we are going to use React Query, we will also need to install the `react-query` package:
+Since we are going to use React Query, we will also need to install the `react-query` package -

 ```bash
 npm install react-query